WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/Remove-AzDoClassificationNode.md

 ```

 ### -ProjectName
-Project where the pipeline will be created.
+Name of the project where the new repository has to be created

 ```yaml
 Type: String